 "Best of Both Worlds"February 2008, Log Home Living

-"We were able to come up with a design without a lot of steps or level changes," says Tim, who works at M.T.N Architects, the design firm for PrecisionCraft Log & Timber Homes.
+"We were able to come up with a design without a lot of steps or level changes," says Tim, who works at M.T.N Design, the in-house design firm for PrecisionCraft Log & Timber Homes.
 "It’s kind of a long and narrow home because of the lot."
 But the house, known as Eagle’s Nest, works wonderfully and looks as if it’s been perched on this spot for more then a century.

 Beau Value, owner and president of Everest Construction, says the owner of Eagle’s Nest wanted the place to look like no other.
 Judging by the unique log-and-timber stunner that resulted, it’s clear the customer got exactly what he wanted.